ilkaysen18/ai-chatbot/README.md

 # TaskWizard

-A modern AI chatbot interface powered by Claude Sonnet 4.5.
+A modern AI chatbot interface powered by Wikipedia.

 ## Features